zooba/cpython/Doc/library/sys.rst

    .. versionadded:: 3.2

+.. function:: addaudithook(hook)

+   Adds the callable *hook* to the collection of active auditing hooks.

+   When an auditing event is raised through the :func:`sys.audit` function, each hook will be called in the order it was added with the event name and the tuple of arguments.

+   Calling this function will trigger an event for all existing hooks, and if any raise an exception derived from :class:`Exception`, the add will be silently ignored.
+As a result, callers cannot assume that their hook has been added unless they control all existing hooks.

+   .. versionadded:: 3.7

 .. data:: argv

    The list of command line arguments passed to a Python script. ``argv[0]`` is the